JumpLinkNetwork/bootstrap/README.md

 # [Bootstrap 4 Alpha 4 ](http://getbootstrap.com)
-Bootstrap 4 with backward compatibility for older versions of Sass
+Bootstrap 4 with backward compatibility for older versions of Sass like Shopify.

+## Changes
+* All features of Sass that can't be build with Shopify are replaced with buildable variants
+* Use of [sass-autoprefixer](https://github.com/JumpLinkNetwork/sass-autoprefixer) to get browser vendor prefixes directly in Sass without the need of recompile the css file

 ## Usage